Distributed by Region (py)

 return {"countDXLink": countDXlink}

-Important: While the main entry point triggers the processing and gathering entry points, keep in mind the main entry point doesn’t do any heavy lifting or processing.
-Notice in the .runSpec json above we start with a lightweight instance, scale up for the processing entry point, then finally scale down for the gathering step.
+**Important:** While the `main` entry point triggers the *processing* and *gathering* entry points, remember that the `main` entry point **doesn't** do any heavy lifting or *processing*.
+Notice in the `.runSpec` JSON above the process starts with a lightweight instance, *scales up* for the processing entry point, then finally *scales down* for the *gathering* step.